David Blundy: Incident

 Blundy was in El Salvador covering a military offensive when he was shot by a sniper while walking down the street with other reporters.
 The group of reporters was walking in the working-class district of Mejicanos, that had recently been retaken by the army.
 Gun-fire was being exchanged four blocks away.
 No one knows who fired the shot.
 Blundy was wounded by a single shot in his lungs and spine.
 He underwent surgery, but died of a heart attack some hours later.

 Reactions

 Blundy was well regarded in the journalistic community.
 He was considered a "reporter's reporter" with a demeanor that intimidated colleagues.
 He was knowledgeable, successful, and admired.
 His death brought the number of journalist deaths to 31 in the 10-year civil war in El Salvador.

-David Blundy Award

-The David Blundy Award is £500 award given to a reporter living abroad who is not a member of a British newspaper when their articles are published.
-Reporters must submit a minimum of two articles and a maximum of five.
-The award is used to encourage freelance journalists whose work is vital to foreign coverage in British Newspapers.
-It is supported by the three newspapers that Blundy worked: The Sunday Correspondent, The Sunday Telegraph, and The Sunday Times.